nhjydywd/DecisionTree/README.md

 # DecisionTree
-A simple python implementation of Decision Tree.
+A simple python implementation of Decision Tree, using gini index.

 Usage:
 ```